China's Xi says to shake up military structure in reform push

 "Under the leadership of the (Communist) Party, our military has gone from small to big, from weak to strong, from victory to victory.
 On this road, reform and innovation steps have never stopped," Xi was quoted as saying.

-The troop cuts are part of long-mooted reforms to simplify and further professionalize the military, especially command and leadership structures that are still largely run along Soviet lines.
+The troop cuts are part of long-mooted reforms to simplify and further professionalise the military, especially command and leadership structures that are still largely run along Soviet lines.

 As part of this move, China's seven military regions, which have separate command structures that tend to focus on ground-based operations, are expected to be reduced, though Xi did not explicitly say this.

-China has been moving rapidly to upgrade its military hardware, but operational integration of complex and disparate systems across a regionalized command structure is a major challenge.
+China has been moving rapidly to upgrade its military hardware, but operational integration of complex and disparate systems across a regionalised command structure is a major challenge.

 It is not clear if the government will give more information about the reform plan.